davidmytton/paper-video-streaming-network-energy/README.md

 ### Execution

 1. Connect your computer over Wi-Fi.
-2. Execute: `sudo python3 main.py --connection wifi --ipinfo_key KEYHERE`
+2. Execute: `sudo python3 main.py --connection wifi`
 3. Disconnect from Wi-Fi.
 Connect by tethering to your 4G phone.
+4. Execute: `sudo python3 main.py --connection 4g`

+#### Optional ipinfo lookup

+The collector has the ability to do print the traceroute results in a human readable format with hostname, ASN and IP location lookups attached to each hop.
+This was originally planned to run locally for each participant but has been moved to the analysis step.
+It is disabled by default but can be optionally enabled by providing the `--ipinfo_key` parameter with an API key for [ipinfo.io](https://ipinfo.io), which is used to perform the lookups.

-4. Execute: `sudo python3 main.py --connection 4g --ipinfo_key KEYHERE`
+e.g. `sudo python3 main.py --connection wifi --ipinfo_key KEYHERE`

 #### Output